Coaching for Community Transformation Results

 Community Case Study: Battle Creek, MI

 Calhoun County's Early Childhood Connections (ECC) provides free services to families with children from birth to age 5.
 Many ECC services are provided by trained family coaches who listen, acknowledge each family's hopes and dreams, and support them in taking steps to achieve those dreams.
 ECC has an ongoing commitment to coaching skills training and one-on-one coaching for family coaches and administrators.
-This commitment is embedded in the ECC model for working with the families they serve.
-The training also supports the staff in creating a coaching culture within the organization. http://www.calhoungreatstart.org/early-childhood-connections/family-coaches
+The training also supports the staff in creating a coaching culture within the organization.
+Read more here.

 Over 100 direct service providers and administrators from a number of nonprofit organizations, as well as consultants, educators, board leaders, and volunteers participated in basic and follow-up coaching skills training in Battle Creek to date.
 They added coaching skills to their existing expertise and are using these skills to partner with clients they serve, and with educators, nonprofit boards, and food justice initiatives.
 Coaching skills enhanced the productivity of meetings and strategic planning sessions, and improved personal communication between community members.

-Twenty-six (26) participants completed the requirements for the 9-month in-depth certification training and are now Certified Community Coaches serving in the Battle Creek area.
-These coaches support the community as a part of their regular work roles and expertise.
-During the training alone, these coaches logged over 1300 hours of community coaching in the Battle Creek area.
+Twenty-six participants completed the requirements for the 9-month in-depth certification training and are now Certified Community Coaches serving in the Battle Creek area.
+These coaches support the community as part of their regular work roles.
+During the training alone, these coaches logged over 1,300 hours of community coaching in the Battle Creek area.

-A coaching approach is the foundation for the work of the BC Pulse leaders who are CCTC Certified Community Coaches.
+A coaching approach is the foundation for the work of the BC Pulse leaders who are Certified Community Coaches.
 BC Pulse works to bring local organizations, community leaders and residents together to improve the lives of all children and families in Battle Creek.
-Through a people-first, collaborative approach, their efforts help coordinate local services, align policies and practices, and provide greater access to quality programs for all Battle Creek residents. http://www.bcpulse.org/
+Through a people-first, collaborative approach, their efforts help coordinate local services, align policies and practices, and provide greater access to quality programs for all Battle Creek residents.
+Read more here.

 Call or email Leslie Brown at 734-678-3017 for more information.